 Charlotte later changed her name to Ayanna when she found out that “Lopez” was the name of her maternal grandfather who had abandoned her mother.

 By the age of three, Charlotte went back and forth from her family living in total poverty, in filth and neglect, to a total of four foster homes.
-When she lived with her mother, she was malnourished and intellectually and physically below normal for her age.
-In the late 70's and early 80's there was a reluctance to sever bonds between children and their natural parents, so Charlotte and her brother and sister were kept in foster care for years and years, moving to various foster homes while the state attempted unification.
-Ayanna talks about her feelings: "it ...dawned on me that I was not like other kids.
-My clothes didn't come from Mom and Dad.
+When she lived with her mother, she lacked needed nutrients and intellectually and physically below normal for her age.
+In the late 70’s and early 80’s there was a reluctance to sever bonds between children and their natural parents, so Charlotte and her brother and sister were kept in foster care for years and years, moving to various foster homes while the state attempted unification.
+Ayanna talks about her feelings: “it …dawned on me that I was not like other kids.
+My clothes didn’t come from Mom and Dad.
 They came from the state.
 I had not been adopted.
-I was still "foster".
+I was still “foster”.
 I could actually be tossed out if I was bad.
 On the other hand, I could leave if I wanted to, and somebody would still take care of me.

 The feeling of not quite being in solid.

 The sense of noncommitment.

 The state of temporary.”